Relocation roundup · 2026

 - • State tax treatment favorable to pension/Social Security/IRA income

-- • Walk Score above 50 in at least one desirable neighborhood
+- • Evidence of walkable or car-light access in at least one desirable area

 - • Cost of living at or below national average

-- • Four-season or mild climate — no extended heat domes
+- • Four-season or mild climate, with no extended heat domes

 Cities on our shortlist